openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 * To delete a page that appears for a textbook, you delete the textbook.

+If you delete a page after the course start date, note that the visibility of the page in the LMS changes immediately.

-To delete a page, follow these steps.
+To delete a custom page, follow these steps.

 #.
 In Studio, from the **Content** menu select **Pages**.